 847-214-7777 - for ECC police from a cell phone

-ECC’s police officers are trained and experiences experts at preventing crime and enforcing the law.
+ECC’s police officers are trained and experienced experts at preventing crime and enforcing the law.
 They are highly visible on campus and easily accessible via phone.
 Contact the police if you witness something suspicious, if you witness/experience a crime, or need emergency assistance.
 More»

 Information on managing an emergency but not limited to emergency procedures, being prepared and resources.
 More»